kolking/react-native-avatar/README.md

 <img width="200" align="left" src="https://github.com/kolking/react-native-userpic/assets/4656448/53d8eec3-6685-4b6b-9d85-261e7f391b11" />

 **Control the shape of the avatars**
 The default circular shape can be changed by specifying a custom border radius.
-The `style` prop enables you to override the default styles, such as adding a border.
+The `style` prop enables you to override the default styles.

 ---